jido/Arcadam/Quirks.md

 Since all lines in an indented paragraph must have the same indent, the increased (or decreased) indent means that the next line is a code block.

-Note that if we were in a code block, the second line would still be part of the code block.
+Note that if that was a code block, the second line would still be part of the code block.

 ```
   .
 Item in a numbered list